borodust/borodust.github.io/_posts/2019-05-27-gamekit-future.md

 * [Lispout](https://itch.io/jam/lisp-game-jam-2019/rate/410429)

 Thanks to everyone who participated and I'm especially grateful to authors of above games for their trust in `gamekit`.
-Any jam is quite a stress and having solid tools during this time is quite important.
+Any jam is a stress and having solid tools during this time is very important.
 Thank you for giving `gamekit` a chance!

 I've received a couple questions about `trivial-gamekit` future and what direction it is heading.